Guide to Bar Management →

 Look at your Historical Usage

 Calculate your historical (several month) item level usage for every item at the bar.
-This can be done instantly in BevSpot, or through manual calculations in Excel.
 Let’s assume for this example that over a 3-month period (13 weeks), you used 456 bottles of Harpoon IPA.

 Calculate your Average Weekly Usage